 - Documenting Events

-- Post-processing photos using the most popularly used software (Adobe Photoshop)
+- Post-processing photos (Adobe Photoshop)

-- Preparing one’s business in photography
+- Preparing one’s photography business

-- Legal aspects that concern photographers
+- Legal aspects and issues that concern photographers

 - Troubleshooting common photography-related problems